SpeechifyInc/espeak-rs/README.md

 # espeak-rs
-Rust bindings for Espeak-NG exposed to Node via N-API
+Rust bindings for espeak-ng exposed to Node via N-API.
+The projects serves to provide improved phonemization performance by directly interacting with espeak instead of spawning a process for each phonemization request.
+Performance on a 3700x shows about 1ms/50 chars/thread.

 ## Usage